 - Watch out for dickheads in clubs and bars.
 You’ll see these a mile off as they are definitely NOT locals.
 Drunk, possibly in a singlet and short-shorts, and overly insistent.
 Avoid these travellers if not for your own safety, then for your sanity.

 - Don’t go walking alone at night.
 Down quiet streets, beaches, alleyways, etc. Make sure you have a few mates with you if you want to wander around freely after dark.
 If you catch a GO-JEK or Grab at night, use the ‘share my ride’ feature.

 - Put yourself out there with group activities.
 A yoga class, hiking tour, cooking class, surf lesson, something you’re interested in.
 Perfect for meeting fellow travellers and maybe making some friends, too.

-Is Bali safe to travel for families?
+Is Bali Safe for Families?

 Bali is very safe for families!
 Locals absolutely LOVE children, and family travel in Bali is easy.

 However, the sea can be dangerous, so make sure to keep a watch on your children at all times.

 And, whilst you’re on the beach, be aware of sun safety.
-Your little ones will be very affected by THE HEAT, so keeping them slathered in suncream, covered up, wearing a sun-hat, and in the shade intermittently is going to be the best bet.
+Your little ones will be very affected by the heat, so keeping them slathered in suncream, covered up, wearing a sun-hat, and in the shade intermittently is going to be the best bet.

 DO watch out for animals!
 Dogs might seem friendly, and so might monkeys, but both can be aggressive and potentially very dangerous, especially for small children.
+Stray dogs in particular!

 More popular than a car is a motorbike.
 Of course, this is Southeast Asia after all.
-These provide a more convenient way to zip around – especially when the traffic is BAD.
+These provide a more convenient way to zip around – especially when the traffic is bad.

 You’re going to have to be aware of a few things when driving a scooter in Bali: